joshrnoll/tailscale-info/README.md

 ```

 ##### Why Dictionary Format?
-I discovered in testing that the variable containing your authkey must be in dictionary/hash format for it to work with the [artis3n.tailscale](https://galaxy.ansible.com/ui/standalone/roles/artis3n/tailscale/) role.
+I discovered in testing that the variable containing your OAuth client secret/authkey must be in dictionary/hash format for it to work with the [artis3n.tailscale](https://galaxy.ansible.com/ui/standalone/roles/artis3n/tailscale/) role.
 So, for consistency, I store both the servers and the containers secrets this way.

 ### Using Your OAuth Client
-Now, when using anything that requires this secret, you can do so like this:
+Here's an example playbook that uses the OAuth client secret:

 ```YAML
 - name: A playbook that needs your Tailscale OAuth client secret